Strangemind013/ObsidianSync2/A Sunrise Hero/Materials/Quotes.md

 - An artist stares at the blank for hours.
 A musician bleeds his fingers for a haunting harmony.
 It is a truth that I’ve realized tht it takes a great deal to bring beauty into this world.
 Explain to me, name, how you do so, effortless, simply by existing.
 - “Of course you do.
 This isn’t the great secret you think it is.”
 - “The good thing about ‘now,’ is that it can always change.
 A thousand roads stretching out beneath your feet.
 Which way do you go, child?
 Watch your step.”
+- “She will need some time to forgive me.
+Fortunately, I am blessed with patience.”
+- “Not really.
+I did it for me.
+Makes me feel like a good person.”
+“How do you sleep at night?”